RGBInc/promptmack/developer_instructions.md

 - Update system prompt to include new capability

-- Remove any duplicate config files (next.config.js)

-- Use getNews functionality as an example of how to properly implement ne functionalities in the chat > route.ts, message.tsx, the custom component(s), and the multimodal-input suggested action
+- Use getNews functionality as an example of how to properly implement new functionalities in the chat > route.ts, message.tsx, the custom component(s), and the multimodal-input suggested action